hl7au/au-fhir-core/input/pagecontent/aucdi.md

 * AU Core includes data elements not included in AUCDI that are required to make FHIR implementable e.g. Observation.status, MedicationRequest.intent, Provenance.
 * Neither AUCDI nor AU Core are required to be implemented as a whole single product.
 Parts can be implemented as required for specific use cases.

-### AUCDI mappings into AU Core
+### AUCDI (Core) mappings into AU Core

-The table below shows the relationship between data defined in the AUCDI Data Groups and Elements and expected usage in AU Core profiles.<br/>
+The table below shows the relationship between data defined in the "Core" AUCDI Data Groups and Elements and expected usage in AU Core profiles.<br/>
 Column attribute descriptions are as follows:
 - **AUCDI Data Group**: The name of the AUCDI data group.
 - **AUCDI Data Element**: The name of the AUCDI data element within an AUCDI data group.